Vineyard Wind: Ports and Vessels

-Future Outlook
+2025–2026

-As of July 2025, Vineyard Wind is expected to be finished at the end of 2025.
+As of July 2025, Vineyard Wind was expected to be finished at the end of 2025.
 With their first project nearing completion, the developers, Copenhagen Infrastructure Partners (CIP) and Avangrid, are looking to future offshore wind projects in the region.
 They secured leasing for Vineyard Wind 2 in September 2024 in what was expected to be a joint agreement between Connecticut, Rhode Island, and Massachusetts.

 However, in December 2024, Connecticut decided to not go through with the tri-state procurement and the project was shelved.

 The Vineyard Wind 1 project has had strong support from federal, state, and local governments, environmental organizations, and labor groups.

-However, worries for the broader offshore wind industry have arisen with the inauguration of the Trump administration in early 2025.
+However, worries for the broader offshore wind industry have arisen with the inauguration of the Trump administration in January 2025.
 President Trump has made his intentions to prevent future development of the offshore wind industry very clear.
 While Vineyard Wind 1, has secured all necessary permits and agreements, and has already connected to the onshore grid, future offshore wind projects will likely encounter increased uncertainty depending on federal energy policies.

+On 22 December 2025, the US interior department suspended Vineyard Wind 1 and four other offshore wind leases (Sunrise Wind and Empire Wind in New York, Coastal Virginia Offshore Wind and Revolution Wind (Rhode Island)) over what it said were 'national security concerns'.

+Ørsted filed a lawsuit.
+On January 12, 2026, US district judge Royce Lamberth has overturned the construction freeze of Revolution Wind.
+He said this project is likely to succeed in the ongoing legal dispute.

+On January 27, a federal judge in the U.S. District Court for the District of Massachusetts issued a preliminary injunction that Vineyard Wind could resume construction during the lawsuit.

+Construction of the wind farm was completed when the final wind turbine blades were installed on March 13, 2026.

+Vineyard Wind sued GE Vernova in April 2026, after GE Renewables said it would terminate its services and maintenance contract by the end of April.
+The lawsuit aims to stop GE Vernova from terminating the contract.
+GE Vernova claims that Vineyard Wind owes it $300 million for work performed, while Vineyard Wind claims that GE Vernova owes $545 million to make up for costs and delays associated with the July 2024 blade collapse.
+A federal judge issued a preliminary injunction against GE Vernova in April, ordering that GE cannot exit its contract, and denied GE Vernova's motion to reconsider the injunction in June.
+As of May 2026, Vineyard Wind said 36 of the 62 turbines were not spinning and that GE Vernova needed to perform additional work on the wind turbines.